RTPI Cymru Management Board 2017

 He also spent 10 years as a Member of the Brecon Beacons National Park Authority, appointed by the Welsh Government.
 He served as Vice-Chairman of the Planning Committee, and was Member Champion for Heritage.

 Martin has been a member of the Management Board of RTPI Cymru since 2006, serving as Honorary Treasurer.
 He has been a member of the Policy & Research Forum since 2011.
+He is a member of the UK Urban Flood Resilience Research Strategic Advisory Board.
 He is also a Director of Planning Aid Wales.